DTJF/libpruio/src/doc/_examples.md

 \Item{Description}

   This example shows how to control a unipolar stepper motor by libpruio.
-It creates a PruIo structure configured in IO mode and prepares four GPIO lines as output.
+It creates a PruIo instance configured in IO mode and prepares four GPIO lines as output.
 You can change motor direction and speed, stop the motor and switch of all pins.